Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 ***Ian (Death-Eye) Wilde***

-The *Seared Rascal* may have started out giving them a chance to keep up…but all pretence of fair play was gone, now.
+The *Seared Rascal* may have started out giving them a chance to keep up... but all pretence of fair play was gone, now.
 That ship could fucking *move,* and apparently it was bloody smart too.
 Some kind of AI?
 Impossible to tell.

 Not that it mattered.
 What mattered was, it was leading them a *merry* fucking chase.

 Following it through interstellar space had been straightforward enough.
 After all, there was nothing to hide behind or inside, out in the deep black.
 It could quieten its warp field and slip along leaving barely a trace all it wanted, *barely* a trace was all that Urgug and Moj needed.

 Morwk even used the time to fine-tune their sensors to best follow it.
 By the end of the first six hours, they’d lost then reacquired it four times.
-After that…they were wise to its tricks, and didn’t lose it again.
+After that... they were wise to its tricks, and didn’t lose it again.

 So of course, it changed its behaviour.